picocomputer/picocomputer.github.io/_sources/rfc1.rst.txt

 The VGA system is built around the scanvideo library from Pi Pico Extras.
 The color arrangement is identical to their demo board reference design, so sprites and other creations for the Pi Pico have a very good chance of working.
 This design uses the 16th color bit to render three planes with transparency.
 The sprite system is from Pi Pico Playground.
 The RP6502 VGA system exposes per-scanline configuration of these libraries from a 6502 application.

 Each scanline has three fill planes.
-Two sprite layers can be drawn over each fill plane.
+A sprite layer can be drawn over each fill plane.
 If you draw too much, the screen will become half-blue.
 The VGA engine will begin rendering with scanline 0.
 It first renders fill plane 0 if a fill mode is programmed.
 Fill planes require modes that fill all pixels, like character and bitmap modes.
 If no fill plane is programmed, and sprites need to be rendered for this plane, a line of transparent black is automatically rendered (which takes time).
 Sprites are drawn over their fill plane, in order, over each other using the transparent bit.
 The process repeats for each fill plane, then repeats for each scanline.

 Programming the VGA device should be done with the SDK system calls.
 These PIX registers are for reference and not yet stable.
 VGA is PIX device ID 1.
 VGA PIX extended register addresses store 16 bit values and are specified by $channel:register. e.g. $0:0F